An Autoethnography of Becoming A Qualitative Researcher

 - The PhD Project and the Novice Researcher Entering Academia

 - Friendship, Trouble Nurturing, and Performing Wild Time

 - Playing the Game or Striving to Play?

-Trude Klevan is an Associate Professor in mental health at the University of South-Eastern Norway.
-Her main research interests are development and exploration of critical approaches in qualitative inquiry and the development of recovery oriented and collaborative practices in the field of mental health.
+Trude Klevan is Associate Professor of Mental Health at the University of South-Eastern Norway.
+Her main research interests are development and exploration of critical approaches in qualitative inquiry and the development of recovery-oriented and collaborative practices in the field of mental health.